 My number 1 rule to starting out a good conversation or introduction is with a strong handshake.
 None of this wet noodle stuff.
 Your handshake should be firm but not inflict pain to the recipient.
 Make sure it is long enough so they know you aren’t running for the door but short enough that a nervous sweat doesn’t develop.
 (Gross.)

 When you are standing, keep your head held high, shoulders back, and back straight.
 This presents the image of confidence and ease in social situations.
-Slouching will give off the message of lacking self-confidence and laziness.
-The latter two examples do not work well when looking for a job or instilling a positive first impression.
+Slouching will give off the message of low self-confidence or laziness.
+The latter two attributes do not work well when looking for a job or instilling a positive first impression.

 Same advice goes for when you are sitting.
 Most likely, you will be sitting during a job interview or client meeting, so focus on nailing these points first.
 When addressing your interviewer or other person in conversation, keep your shoulders square on the person.
 You want them to know they have your full attention and you are not intimidated by their questions or approach.
 Men, keep your legs crossed or in front of you.
 Women, avoid crossing your legs.
 Instead keep your knees together and put one ankle behind the other for support.